genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/03_automated-deployment.md

 <!-- TODO: add an example that's more suitable for external clients, this one is likely only useful to our internal client app devs -->

-Here is an example of a github workflow which can trigger a deployment by the click of a button (running the action on github):
+Here is an example of a github workflow, which can trigger a deployment by the click of a button (running the action on github):

 ```yml
 # For more information see: https://help.github.com/actions/language-and-framework-guides/using-nodejs-with-github-actions